-I look forward to meeting you in one of our online communities and, I hope, in person at one of our conferences for student members.
-Do come up and say hello.
+I look forward to meeting you at one of our online events or conferences and hopefully, as restrictions are lifted, in person.

-Dave Cordle, RCDP Career Development Professional
+Dave Cordle, RCDP

+Career Development Professional CDI President

 As a student member of the CDI you have signed up to a Code of Ethics designed to safeguard the interests of consumers and to guide you in your work.